gchq/sleeper/docs/getting-started.md

 This environment is provided to allow easy deployment, especially for development.
 By building Sleeper within AWS we can avoid lengthy uploads of built artifacts into AWS.
 A production instance of Sleeper is likely to also need some extra security setup, and the environment EC2 may not be useful for this.
 Note that for general administration of an existing Sleeper instance it is not necessary to connect this way.
+In the future we may add support for prebuilt artifacts, in which case this will also not be needed to deploy Sleeper.

 You can deploy a fresh environment like this: